Khurramites: History

-Babak's participation in the Khorrami movement was summarised by Waqed:
+Babak's revolt

-″Two rich men named Javidhan b.
-Shahrak (or Shahrak) and Abu 'Emran were then living in the highland around the mountain of Badd and contending for the leadership of the highland's Khorrami inhabitants.
-Javidhan, when stuck in the snow on his way back from Zanjān to Badd, had to seek shelter at Balalabad and happened to go into the house of Babak's mother.
-Being poor, she could only light a fire for him, while Babak looked after the guest's servants and horses and brought water for them.
-Javidhan then sent Babak to buy food, wine, and fodder.
-When Babak came back and spoke to Javidhan, he impressed Javidhan with his shrewdness despite his lack of fluency of speech.
-Javidhan therefore asked the woman for permission to take her son away to manage his farms and properties, and offered to send her fifty dirhams a month from Babak's salary.
-The woman accepted and let Babak go″.
+Babak's participation in the Khurramite movement was summarised by Waqed:

 Under Babak's leadership, the Khurramites proclaimed the division and the redistribution of the great estates and the end to the despotic foreign rule.
 Taking advantage of the turmoil created by the Abbasid Civil War, they began making attacks on Muslim forces in 816 in Iran and Iraq.

 Al-Tabari recorded that Babak started his revolt in 816–817.
-At first, Caliph al-Ma′mun paid little attention to the uprising because of the difficulty in intervening from far-away Khorasan, the appointment of his successor and the actions of al-Fadl ibn Sahl.
+At first, Caliph al-Ma'mun paid little attention to the uprising because of the difficulty in intervening from far-away Khorasan, the appointment of his successor and the actions of al-Fadl ibn Sahl.
 Those circumstances paved the way for Babak and his supporters.
-The caliph sent General Yahya ibn Mu'adh to fight Babak in 819–820, but Babak was undefeated several times.
-Two years later, Babak overcome the forces of Isa ibn Muhammad ibn Abi Khalid.
+The Caliph sent General Yahya ibn Mu'adh to fight Babak in 819–820, but Babak was undefeated several times.
+Two years later, Babak overcame the forces of Isa ibn Muhammad ibn Abi Khalid.

-In 824–825, Generals Ahmad ibn al Junayd and Zorayq bin ʿAlī bin Ṣadaqa were sent by the caliph to subdue Babakʿs revolt, but Babak defeated them and captured Jonayd.
-In 827–828, Moḥammad bin Ḥomayd was sent to overcome Babak and had several victories, but the last battle at Hashtadsar in 829, his troops were defeated by Babak.
+In 824–825, Generals Ahmad ibn al-Junayd and Zurayq ibn Ali ibn Sadaqa were sent by the caliph to subdue Babak's revolt, but Babak defeated them and captured Junayd.
+In 827–828, Muhammad ibn Humayd was sent to overcome Babak and had several victories, but the last battle at Hashtadsar in 829, his troops were defeated by Babak.